-Systematic Biodiversity Planning Category Category If CBA or ESA, indicate the reason(s) for its selection in biodiversity plan Critical Biodiversity Area (CBA) Ecological Support Area (ESA) Other Natural Area (ONA) No Natural Area Remaining (NNR) The western part of the site, where the burial site is situated, is located within an Ecological Support Area ("ESA").
-The site, however, is not located within a Critical Biodiversity Area ("CBA").
-Only part of the property falls within a National threatened ecosystem where Bokkeveld Sandstone Fynbos Vegetation occur which is an endangered vegetation type.
+Systematic Biodiversity Planning Category If CBA or ESA, indicate the reason(s) for its selection in biodiversity plan Critical Biodiversity Area (CBA) Ecological Support Area (ESA) Other Natural Area (ONA) No Natural Area Remaining (NNR) The western part of the site, where the burial site is situated, is located within a Critical Biodiversity Area ("CBA").
+The property falls within a National threatened ecosystem where Bokkeveld Sandstone Fynbos occur, which is an ecosystem categorised as Vulnerable in terms of Section 52 of the National Environmental Management: Biodiversity Act (NEMBA), 2014.
 But because of the property being completely transformed due to past development activities, the impacts will not be of significance because there is no natural vegetation present on the site.
+Please refer to Appendix D3 for the Biodiversity Sensitivity Map.

-According to the SANBI BGIS website, the western part of the site, where the burial site is situated, is located within an Ecological Support Area ("ESA").
-The site, however, is not located within a Critical Biodiversity Area ("CBA").
-Only part of the property falls within a National threatened ecosystem where Bokkeveld Sandstone Fynbos Vegetation occur which is an endangered vegetation type.
+According to the SANBI BGIS website, the western part of the site, where the burial site is situated, is located within a Critical Biodiversity Area ("CBA").
+The property falls within a National threatened ecosystem, where Bokkeveld Sandstone Fynbos occur which is an ecosystem categorised as Vulnerable in terms of Section 52 of the National Environmental Management: Biodiversity Act (NEMBA), 2014.
 But because of the property being completely transformed due to past development activities, the impacts will not be of significance because there is no natural vegetation present on the site.
+Please refer to figures 9 - 10.